MINIMA: Modality Invariant Image Matching: Cross-Modal Generation with Data Engine

 We subsequently introduce how to use our data engine to generate different modalities from the public MegaDepth dataset.
 Here we consider the target modalities as commonly used \textit{Infrared}, \textit{Depth}, \textit{Event}, \textit{Normal}, and two \textit{Artistic Styles}.
 Each modality is combined with RGB to construct a cross-modal pair.
 Actually, we can combine any two of these modalities to form a matching pair if needed, and any other new modalities we want can also be added.

 As depicted in~\cref{Fig:data-engine}, our data engine consists of three parts: \textit{Source Data, Guidance Data}, and \textit{Generative Models}.
 The source data is multi-viewed RGB images that we want to scale up, \emph{i.e.,} MegaDepth.
 The guidance data is real image pairs of our target cross-modality, mainly for fine-tuning the generative models.
 Here, we use publicly aligned data introduced in~\cref{tab:DatasetsSta}.
 As for generative models, we first leverage existing models to directly obtain corresponding modalities for convenience, since recent generative methods have achieved great success in image style transfer~\cite{xiang2022adversarial,han2024stylebooth} and depth or normal generation~\cite{yang2024depthv2,bae2024dsine}.
-As for other modalities, such as infrared, we use the guidance data to fine-tune advanced generative models~\cite{han2024stylebooth}.~\cref{Fig:data-engine} gives the overall process, and the details are as follows:
+As for other modalities, such as infrared, we use the guidance data to fine-tune advanced generative models~\cite{han2024stylebooth}.
+Details are as follows:

 \textbf{Infrared:} Transferring RGB to infrared is challenging due to the significant variations in their imaging systems, making existing works hard to produce satisfying results~\cite{jia2021llvip}.
 To this end, we turn to a diffusion-based model for help.
 We use StyleBooth \cite{han2024stylebooth} as the basis due to its remarkable performance in style transfer.
 StyleBooth was originally used to generate artistic styles controlled by an image or text description.
 In our study, we fine-tuned it using aligned RGB-IR image pairs from the LLVIP~\cite{jia2021llvip} and M3FD~\cite{liu2022target} datasets.
 We then implement the style tuner with LoRA~\cite{hu2022lora} of rank $256$ and standardize the resolution~\footnote{To meet the resolution, we upscale the longer side of each image to $1024$ pixels, then the short side is padded with zero.} as $1024\times1024$ for both input and output.
-We fine-tune it on $1$ NVIDIA $3090$ GPU for $210k$ steps with a fixed learning rate $1\times10^{-4}$ and batch size $2$. (\textit{\underline{More Details Are in~\cref{sec:ir gen and test}}} ).
+We fine-tune it on a single GPU for $210k$ steps with a fixed $lr=1\times10^{-4}$ and batch size $2$.

 \textbf{Depth:} We directly use DepthAnything V2~\cite{yang2024depthv2} of the official model (the large one) to generate high-quality depth images, due to the outstanding performance of monocular depth estimation and the zero-shot ability.